mtran2710/ecommerce/README.md

 # Django E-commerce Application

-This is a full-featured Django e-commerce application with Docker support, PostgreSQL database, and SQLite for development.
+This is a full-featured Django e-commerce application with Docker support, PostgreSQL database, S3 for media strorage and Prometheus for monitoring.

 ## Features

-- Product catalog with categories
-- Product detail pages
 - Docker containerization for easy development
 - PostgreSQL database support
 - Responsive design with Bootstrap 4

 ## Requirements

-- Python 3.8+
+- Python 3.10+
-- Django 3.2+
+- Django 5.2+
 - Docker and Docker Compose (for containerized development)

 ## Local Development Setup